commercionetwork/commercionetwork/docs/nodes/kms-installation.md

 - SO: Ubuntu 18.04 (64-bit) or later  (preferably LTS version)
-- Minimun amount of RAM: 4Gb
+- Minimum amount of RAM: 4Gb
-- Avaiable disk space: 100 Gb
+- Available disk space: 100 Gb
 - Connect to the your validator node in private network (LAN or VPN)